-Destination Bellevue: 5 Things to Do in This Culturally Rich City
+Bellevue with Kids: 5 Things to Do in This Culturally Rich City

 1. Take a stroll.
 Take a family stroll through the heart of Bellevue for a first-person view of the city’s evolution.
 You’ll see streets are slowly making room for bicycles among the ample car lanes, and pedestrians are taking over downtown sidewalks.
 In the heart of downtown is Bellevue’s crown jewel, Downtown Park, set between Bellevue Square Mall and Main Street.
 This 20-acre expanse of green, much of it grass dotted with trees, helped transform downtown Bellevue into a truly livable urban community.

-3. Play indoors.
+2. Play indoors.
 On rainy Northwest days, Bellevue can save your sanity.
 Head to the hands-on KidsQuest Children's Museum at Factoria Mall if your kids like to splash, build things, and create.
 Little ones can climb in the cab of a real Peterbuilt purple rig, use buttons to make water rhythmically drop on drums, make images on a giant Light Bright board, and explore in a giant enclosed treehouse.

 The whole family can try rock climbing together at Stone Gardens Indoor Climbing Gym.
 The expansive facility (over 21,000 feet of climbing terrain) has multiple areas and configurations to challenge all levels, even total beginners.
 There's a tilting wall, belay and rappel ledges, top out bouldering, 40 foot walls, and a cool kids area.
 The facility provides all the equipment you need to climb.
 Beginners can call ahead to schedule time with an instructor who can introduce them to the basics of climbing — to do this, ask for a "Pro Belay."
-Pro Belay is $50 an hour for up to four people and includes all equipment — perfect for a family activity.
+Pro Belay is $60 an hour for up to four people and includes all equipment — perfect for a family activity.

 The third floor of Bellevue Square Mall is devoted entirely to an expansive kid’s play area, called Kids Cove, with poured foam flooring and soft structures to climb on.
 The few stores on the third floor are kid-oriented — a cupcake shop, Gymboree and child’s hair salon.

 Owned and developed by Ron Sher, the bright mind behind Third Place Books in Lake Forest Park and Seattle, Crossroads is a gathering spot for nearby residents to create, play, learn, communicate and eat.
 The multicultural food court has 20 restaurants and only one of them (Starbucks) is a chain ― all the rest are independent.
 Your head will spin from all of the wonderful food choices ― Indian, Ethiopian, Chinese and Greek, to name just a few.
 The huge dining area is bordered by a giant chess board on one end and a bandstand on another.
 While you eat, listen for the chorus of languages spoken all around you, like Mandarin, Spanish and Russian.
 The mall also boasts a fun, little-kid play area, Wiggleworks.

-BAM features activity stations throughout the museum and hosts kid-oriented events almost daily, plus First Friday workshops and Crafty Saturdays.
+BAM features activity stations throughout the museum and hosts kid-oriented events almost daily, plus First Friday workshops and very-affordable Crafty Saturdays.
 General admission is $25 for the whole family, kids under age 6 are free; and BAM is part of Seattle Center's Teen Tix program, where teens can buy tickets to many events and museums for just $5.
-BAM is also close to many kid-friendly restaurants and has free parking.
+BAM is also close to many kid-friendly restaurants.

 Lauren Braden is a travel writer based in Seattle.
 Read about her family’s adventures and more local travel tips at Northwest TripFinder – nwtripfinder.com.